josiaholatunde/edulearn/README.md

-# GEVS Election
+# EduLearn
 Server - Spring Boot (Java)
 Client - React (Javascript)

-Welcome to the General Election Voting System (GEVS) designed for the upcoming election in the Valley of Shangri-La.
-Shangri-La, a parliamentary democracy, relies on the outcomes of General Elections to form a new government.
-In this system, political parties compete for an overall majority, and the party with the most Members of Parliament (MPs) assumes governance.
+An Educational Learning Platform for Computer Science Concepts aims to provide an engaging and competitive environment for users to enhance their understanding of computer science through interactive games and online code challenges.
+The platform encourages learning by enabling users to compete individually or against others in various types of questions, spanning both multiple-choice and algorithmic problem-solving styles.

 ## Features (Role based)
-Electoral Commission Officer
+Admin
 - **User Authentication**: Admins can log in and monitor election.
-- **View Results**: Admins can see election poll results grouped by constituencies as well as overall results via a Bar chart one the election ends.
+- **View Profile**: Admins can see election poll results grouped by constituencies as well as overall results via a Bar chart one the election ends.
-- **Manage Elections**: Admins can start, and stop elections.
+- **Manage Questions and Competitions**: Admins can start, and stop elections.
 Only after starting an election would candidates be able to vote for candidates

-- Voter
+- User
 - **User Authentication**: Register and log in securely to vote.
-- **UVC QR Code Scanning**: Users can scan a unique 8 digit QR code or manually enter their unique voter code.
+- **Participate in Challenges**: Users can scan a unique 8 digit QR code or manually enter their unique voter code.
-- **Voting**: Users can only vote for candidates within their constituencies and can not edit their votes after voting.
+- **Participate in Competitions**: Users can only vote for candidates within their constituencies and can not edit their votes after voting.
 - **ACL**: Only logged in voters can vote and view the voters dashboard.
 Also, logged in voters can only see the option to vote for candidates within their constituency
 -